 Success = LinkedIn + Short Self-Published Books

 That’s it.
-I write one LinkedIn article per week (about 800 words) and I self-publish one book per year (between 30,000 and 60,000 words).
+I write one LinkedIn article per week (about 800 words) and I self-publish one book per year (between 30,000 and 50,000 words).
 There is other stuff I do (see my advice on writing on LinkedIn here).
 But these are my daily habits.
-Within this, basic rules are to:
+Within this, my basic rules are to:

 - Focus all your writing on one important question.
 Be specific about what it is.
 Write it down.
 You want to build expertise and depth in one topic over a long period of time.
 Knowledge is cumulative and you want to use time as your ally.

 - Make sure your one question is valuable to you personally.
 You should be the primary beneficiary of your writing.
 That way it will make sense to work on it long-term.
 For me, that means studying competitive advantage in developing economies, which is valuable in investing and advisory work.

 - Find partners for promotion and marketing.
 Marketing is a different skill than research and writing.
 Resist the temptation to do this yourself.

 - Put in a strict schedule and keep at it.
 Take a few steps every day.
 If you keep at it, success will come – and probably in places you didn’t expect.

 So to LinkedIn, my thanks.
 You are awesome.
 Writing has become one of the most satisfying parts of my professional life.
 And looking back, it is clear it would not have worked out without this platform.
 A special thanks to Isabelle Roughol, Chip Cutter, Mei Chen and Junfei Xu.

 Thanks for reading, jeff